mmgalushka/squids/README.md

 ~$ pip install squids
 ```

-Note that this PIP install is not yet available, since documentation is prepared ahead of time.
-When this PIP package gets deployed this note will be removed!

 ## Why use it?

 If you are working in the computer vision domain, you may encounter situations when you are spending more time preparing data rather than creating, training, and testing models.
 The developed SquiDS package is intended to minimize the data preparation process so you can focus on the task which is matter.